Zenika/example.znk.io/README.md

 - Do not host or use subdomains that you would not use in a professional context
 - Do not use personal data
 - Do not enable robots crawling (for the moment)
-- Using a backend REST APIs are not tested/sup
+- Using a backend REST APIs is not tested/supported

 Have fun !